nora-marie-95/nora-marie-95.github.io/index.md

   </figure>
 </div>

 Conclusions and Recommendations: The busiest day of the week is Saturday and the busiest time of the day is 10am – 13pm.
 Instacart needs to have enough staff available at these times.
 Instacart should schedule ads between 22pm and 9am when there are fewer orders.
-People buy the most expensive products at 2am.
-Instacart should recommend more expensive products at that time.
+Instacart should recommend more expensive products at 2 am, the time when people buy the most expensive products.

 ---